SmalkiGroove/heroes-expansion/doc/HEROES.md

 - Ballista's shots under the hero's command have a Fireball effect.
 The damage of the Fireball increases with hero level.
 - The ballista's turn always comes after the hero's turn in combat.
-- Gain 1 Sulfur after every battle.
+- Every day, gain experience points based on the current amount of Sulfur.
+Gain 1 Sulfur after every battle.

 Starting Skills
 - Artificier